scientific-python/specs/meta-spec-0000.md

 - SPEC where things are being prototyped, not ready for adoption
 - a few Core Projects could test things out

-## Core Project Adoption
+## Core Project Endorsement

 Core Projects (see [MetaSPEC 2 — Core Projects]({{< relref "/specs/meta-spec-0002.md" >}}) for details) monitor SPEC proposals and should provide feedback as early in the process as possible.
-They are also encouraged to consider adopting SPECs to help drive the ecosystem coordination process forward.
+They are also encouraged to consider supporting SPECs to help drive the ecosystem coordination process forward.

+What endorsing a SPEC means exactly may depend on the situation and should be discussed in individual the SPECs.
+When appropriate endorsing a SPEC may mean merely that the project has adopted the SPEC itself and encourages other projects to do so as well.
+It may mean, for instance, providing infrastructure necessary for downstream projects that would like to adopt a SPEC.

-For SPECs that are trivial to adopt, the Core Projects may discuss whether to adopt a SPEC on their mailing list, issue tracker, or on a pull request.
+Core Projects may discuss whether to endorse a SPEC on their mailing list, issue tracker, or on a pull request.
-SPECs that require more work to adopt may require more detailed consideration.
-For example, certain SPECs may require Core Projects create their own enhancement proposals to figure out whether and how to adopt a SPEC.
+Certain SPECs may require Core Projects create their own enhancement proposals to figure out whether and how to endorse a SPEC.

-Regardless, once a Core Project adopts a SPEC, they should add their project name to the `adopted-by` field in the SPEC header via a pull request against the [scientific-python/specs](https://github.com/scientific-python/specs) repository.
+Regardless, once a Core Project decideds to endorse a SPEC, they should add their project name to the `endorsed-by` field in the SPEC header via a pull request against the [scientific-python/specs](https://github.com/scientific-python/specs) repository.

-## Larger Ecosystem Adoption
+## Ecosystem Adoption

-The much larger ecosystem of scientific Python projects (outside the small set of specially designated "Core Projects") are encouraged to discuss and adopt SPECs.
+All projects in the ecosystem of scientific Python projects are encouraged to discuss and adopt SPECs.

-The SPEC adoption process for these projects is identical to the process for the Core Projects except that these projects will not be included in the list of Core Projects that have adopted the SPEC.
+The SPEC adoption process may vary be SPEC and should be specified in the SPEC.